 Although binkies have big benefits for the first 6 months—at least—it’s wise to avoid any nipple confusion by delaying the paci until breastfeeding is going well (usually a few days to a week).
 Finally, here are some tips for giving up the pacifier for when the time comes!

 There you have ‘em—my top 10 baby registry essentials.
 Many of you will go way beyond my short list here.
-I’d love to hear what are your must-have registry products.
+I’d love to hear what your must-have registry products are.
 Please share your suggestions in the comments below!